stitetsati/mymetashark-raffle/README.md

     c. number of tickets issued in each raffle

-    d. number of distinct wallet addresses participated in each raffle
+    d. number of distinct wallet addresses participated in each raffle (recorded at the time of contract interaction, subsequent effects of NFT transfers won't be included.

-    ```NOTE: this requirement(d) is ambiguous as NFTs are transferrable```

 #### 2. Mymetashark TokenId Data
 - allows the API consumer to get each mymetashark tokenId's records of interaction with the raffle smart contract, including: